heapwolf/asde/README.md

 so that it can be used with `async/await`.
 The promise always resolves with an array of values (error first).
-The values can then be identified using a `destructuring assignment`, providing both the error and values in the same channel without the need for a try/catch block.
+The values can then be identified using a `destructuring assignment`, providing both the error and values in the same channel without expectation of a try/catch block.

 # USAGE
 Here are some notes on how async functions work with the await keyword.